 My complexion and slanted eyes were assets.
 I applied heavy eye makeup to emphasize slanted eyes, used Liz Taylor in the movie Cleopatra for inspiration and converted the stigma name tag when young, Cobra, as my stage name.

 Tricks mastered are concentration on the movement of one body part, relaxation of other parts, breathing control, joint flexibility and music response.
 Once a month our instructor took the class out for a performance, typically before a sedate audience of mostly women.
 Beginners performed in a group but those advanced did a short solo exhibition of their most recent mastered movement.

 As I advanced, my dancing empowered me, first with hubby and then with the audience as my movements captured male attention.
 In belly dancing, one keeps a stoic face while performing but makes eye contact with the audience, especially a singled-out male.
 I began to enjoy selecting a man in the audience, mesmerize him through movements while keeping indifferent eye contact.

 Once the instructor took I and another advanced student to an upscale San Francisco, Middle Eastern restaurant/night club that included belly dancing.
 We were introduced as novices with no audience money offerings permitted to keep us innocents and avoid the professionals’ resentment.

-The instructor had me perform second.
-Gyrating to the background music of the darbuka goblet-shaped drum and Turkish kanoun strings guitar, I swayed among the subdued lighted crowd, clicked my cymbals to shimmering hips from table to table until before one seating powerful-looking men.
-I first got their attention with neck head slides while peeking behind my shawl, made indifferent eye contact with a good looking, well-dressed man, roped him around the neck with my shawl and led him back to the stage behind my undulating hips.
+Introduced on the stage, I gyrated to the darbuka drum and kanoun string guitar, swayed out among crowd, clicked my cymbals to shimmering hips from table to table until before one seating powerful-looking men.
+I peeked behind my shawl, got their attention, made indifferent eye contact with the table’s alfa male, roped him around the neck, and led him behind my undulations back to the stage.